ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/docs/03_slides/pgs_ss23_05_slides.md

 --

-There are several techniques for computing such multi-level noises and all follow the same principle of defining a relationship between frequency and amplitude and successive octaves.
+There are several techniques for computing such multi-level noises and all follow the same principle of **defining a relationship between frequency, amplitude and successive octaves**.

 --